Burnt-tailed barb: Distribution and status

 It is endemic to Thailand where known from the Mae Klong and Chao Phraya River basins.
 It has also been reported from the Mekong Basin in Vietnam, Cambodia and Laos, but confirmed records from this basin are lacking and this is not recognized as part of its range by the IUCN.
 The closely related B. melanopterus has been reported from the same rivers, but this is due to confusion with B. ambusticauda; the true native range of B. melanopterus is further south in the Malay Peninsula, Borneo and Sumatra.
 Large numbers of B. melanopterus are exported from Thailand for the aquarium trade, but these are all captive bred.

-From Kittipong Jaruthanin's notes, who is Thai freshwater fish explorer said he found the last fish in nature habitat at one Bang Mot tangerine orchard's ditch, that drains from Chao Phraya River in Rat Burana district (now it becomes Thung Khru district), Bangkok's Thonburi side in 1986.
+According to Kittipong Jaruthanin, a Thai expert on freshwater fish and aquatic animals, the burnt-tailed barb likely did not have reddish-orange fins (as shown in illustrations).
+He discovered the last known specimen in 1986, in a Bang Mot tangerine orchard canal that draws water from the Chao Phraya River, in Thung Khru district (then Rat Burana district), Bangkok.
+In his view, if the fish had such fin coloration, it would have been clearly classified as a distinct species long ago.
+Instead, he believes its fins had fewer black markings than yellowish-white areas, and its head was shorter and blunter than that of the bala shark.

 Despite surveys within its native range, it has not been recorded in more than three decades and is likely extinct.
 The IUCN rate it as critically endangered (rather than extinct) in the hope that a small undiscovered population remains.
 It has been speculated that capture for the aquarium trade was the reason for its drastic decline, but this is unsubstantiated.
 There has been extensive habitat destruction (pollution, drainage and dams) within its range and it is suspected it is sensitive to water quality.